Journey of change towards long-term development of competence, competitiveness and well-being

 As the business model evolves, the company has seen more value in combining data sources and refining more diverse data into business operations, instead of merely collecting and storing data.

-The IHAN business programme and data sharing based on the fair data economy rulebook between the partners offer clear competitive advantages.
+The IHAN business programme and data sharing based on the fair data economy Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
+Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy.
+Open term page Fair data economy rulebook between the partners offer clear competitive advantages.
 Data sharing is also considered in the future pilot.
 The pilot service has data pipelines through which data can be transferred to the shared data repository.
 The next step will be to create a solution in which data can be shared and used between partners using shared interfaces.

 However, there are many challenges to overcome before the service is ready.
 For instance, attention must be paid to the rules laid down in the EU’s General Data Protection Regulation related to the transfer of personal data and to the procedures related to personal data management and consent.